SilkRose/Pony/stories/chaotic-crush/04-genuine-gift.md

 After what feels like an eternity, Fluttershy opens the door.
 "Hello Fluttershy, can I come in?
 I have something for you."

 "You do?
 Oh, sure!
-Actually– I had something for you too.", Fluttershy replies.
+Actually– I had something for you too," Fluttershy replies.

 Fluttershy leads him inside and they sit down.
 Discord presents his box to her.
 It's wrapped in a cute butterfly themed paper.